In an age where nouns are habitually being turned into verbs, we have another one for you:

 Primary (verb.) the action of one candidate to run against an incumbent during the primary, causing said incumbent to be primaried.

 Currently, quite a few senior Republican senators such as Sens.
-Lindsay Graham, Mitch McConnell, and Mike Enzi are facing primary challenges ahead of the 2014 midterm elections.
+Lindsey Graham, Mitch McConnell, and Mike Enzi are facing primary challenges ahead of the 2014 midterm elections.
 Why does this matter?
 Well, for one, it helps explain why the country is quickly hurtling towards a government shutdown.
 As incumbent Republicans attract more and more conservative primary challengers, they are forced step further to the right in order to hold on to their base at the ballot box.

 Join us on Saturday’s Melissa Harris-Perry as host Melissa Harris-Perry and her panel break down this phenomenon, specifically focusing on the Wyoming Republican senatorial primary race between Liz Cheney and Senator Mike Enzi and what it means for the rest of the nation.